Comix Zone: Production

 The initial protagonist was Joe Pencil, a "geeky-looking" character who Morawiec based on "the classic comic book angle of a scrawny kid getting transformed into a powerful superhero."
 Sega's marketing department objected to the character's name and design, so he was renamed Sketch Turner and Morawiec, a fan of the Smashing Pumpkins, redesigned him to resemble a grunge rocker.
 The marketing department also demanded, against Morawiec's wishes, that Sketch have a sidekick, a popular trend in games at the time.
 Morawiec did not want Sketch to be followed by a human or a large animal, so he conceived Roadkill since a rat "didn't take up a lot of screen space, and we could do quite a bit with it in terms of puzzles and such."
 The marketing department felt that a pet rat was an awkward choice, but Lester and the other developers supported it.

 Jonah Hex co-creator Tony DeZuniga (pictured in 2011) designed Comix Zones beginning and ending sequences.

-STI sought to design Comix Zone faithfully to its comic book theme, including in its animation style.
+S.T.I. sought to design Comix Zone faithfully to its comic book theme, including in its animation style.
 DeZuniga designed the beginning and ending sequences; he drew the art with ink and pencils before scanning it into a computer and processing it for the Genesis.
 Senn contributed character animations as well as some background art and bosses.
 As development progressed, Stephens found it challenging to program the game so it would fit within two megabytes while being able to decompress large pages of graphics during play.
 He noted that the Genesis was not designed with this process in mind, but was pleased that he managed to make it happen.
-When STI sent Comix Zone to Sega of Japan for review, it received a note claiming the game "embodied everything that was wrong with American culture".
+When S.T.I. sent Comix Zone to Sega of Japan for review, it received a note claiming the game "embodied everything that was wrong with American culture".
 Hedlund said the team took this as "high praise".